Instagram/LibCST/docs/source/codemods_tutorial.rst

     python3 -m libcst.tool initialize .

-The file includes provisions for customizing any generated code marker, calling an external code formatter such as `black <https://pypi.org/project/black/>`_, blackisting patterns of files you never wish to touch and a list of modules that contain valid codemods that can be executed.
+The file includes provisions for customizing any generated code marker, calling an external code formatter such as `black <https://pypi.org/project/black/>`_, blacklisting patterns of files you never wish to touch and a list of modules that contain valid codemods that can be executed.
 If you want to write and run codemods specific to your repository or organization, you can add an in-repo module location to the list of